-In general, and consistent with a performance based compensation philosophy, the Compensation Committee seeks to ensure that executive base pay is within a competitive range of the peer group median, with an opportunity to earn greater overall compensation in the event such is warranted by our financial and stock price performance.
-The exact level of targeted compensation our peer group, as set forth in our peer companies' proxy statements for the prior year.
-The Compensation Committee's independent consultant proposes companies to be included in our peer group and the methodology for selecting that peer group; the consultant may consult with management to ensure that the most appropriate companies are selected, including from the perspective of similarity of business lines and competition for talent.
-The Compensation Committee then reviews and, if applicable, approves the proposed peer group for the applicable compensation year, as it deems appropriate.
+In general, and consistent with a performance-based compensation philosophy, the Compensation Committee seeks to ensure that executive base pay is within a competitive range of the appropriate peer group median, with an opportunity to earn greater overall compensation in the event such is warranted by our financial and stock price performance.
+The exact level of targeted compensation for each NEO varies based on the individual's role in Helix, his or her experience, and his or her contribution to our success.